(Mileage Below is Round Trip. Altitude and Mileage are Approximate)

 The star of the animal inhabitants is the Big Horn Sheep.
 There is a small flock that can often be seen at dawn and sunset near the West entrance of the park around the Beehives formations.
 Cougars, Coyotes, Kit Foxes and other inhabitants are far more shy and rarely seen by park visitors.

 The entire Valley of Fire State Park can be initially explored in 5-6 days.
 However, a deeper exploration, well worth the effort, could take weeks.
-Valley of Fire State Park is a good preliminary adventure spot before tackling its huge neighbors immediately to the East and South, Lake Mead National Park and the Muddy Mountain Wilderness Area.
+Valley of Fire State Park is a good preliminary adventure spot before tackling its huge neighbors immediately to the East and South, Lake Mead National Recreation Area and the Muddy Mountain Wilderness Area.